 - MATH 220-1 Single-Variable Differential Calculus

-- The mathematics requirement can be satisfied in multiple ways, including completion of the MATH 218-1,2 Single-Variable Calculus with Precalculus sequence, OR completion of a more advanced calculus course, OR exemption by Mathematics Placement Examination.
+- The mathematics requirement can be satisfied in multiple ways, including completion of the MATH 218-1,2 Single-Variable Calculus with Precalculus sequence, or completion of a more advanced calculus course.

 - STAT 210 Introduction to Probability and Statistics (or approved substitute)